Brossart-Graves Co Game

 combinations at guard and remembering Scott Ruth's parting shot, I inserted the little guy

 team.
-From that night on HE EARNED A STARTING POSTION AND NEVER, EVER GAVE IT
+From that night on HE EARNED A STARTING POSITION AND NEVER, EVER GAVE IT

 Since that day, I've always believed in him.
 When Coach Schlarman became head coach,

-very small for a sophomore and Coach Schlarman was skeptical of his ability to develop
+still very small for a sophomore and Coach Schlarman was skeptical of his ability to

-into a contributing member of the varsity squad someday.
-Once again, fate intervened.
-A
+develop into a contributing member of the varsity squad someday.
+Once again, fate

 Coach Schlarman and I note to this very day, that during his sophomore season, Scott was

 on the video-camera the night that Nathan Seiter buried a shot from near half-court to beat

 Covington Catholic and start our program on the road to success in the big time.